moq-wg/moq-transport/draft-ietf-moq-transport.md

 Both endpoints MUST send a ROLE parameter with one of the three values specified above.
-Both endpoints MUST close the session if the ROLE parameter is missing, is not one of the three above-specified values.
+Both endpoints MUST close the session if the ROLE parameter is missing or is not one of the three above-specified values.

 #### PATH parameter {#path}